timoklimmer/ambre/README.md

 online machine learning solutions.
 Databases can also be merged, which enables distributed training and federated learning architectures.

-### No Tables Required
-ambre databases are populated with so-called "transactions".
-A transaction (aka. "itemset") is a set of items that belong together and form a case/data point.
-An example transaction for the production line case mentioned above could be:
-`{"Litware Inc.", "Nylon 23A-B", "Toronto Plant", "Nightshift", "CW23", "Hole"}`.
-Unlike with tables where each row has a fixed set of items (= the cells in the row), ambre accepts arbitrary-sized transactions.
-Simply add what you know about the respective case, and ambre will find the rules for you.

 ### Frequent Itemsets
-ambre's main purpose is to extract rules.
-The required data structure underneath is however well suited for frequent itemset mining, too.
-In case you are looking for a frequent itemset mining solution "only", you can also use ambre for it.
+ambre's main purpose is to extract rules that lead to certain outcomes of interest.
+However, the required data structure underneath is well suited for frequent itemset mining, too.
+In case you are looking for a frequent itemset mining solution "only", you can also use ambre for it (see examples below).

 ### Predictions
 Once ambre has been given some data, it can also be used for predictions.
 One of the big advantages thereby is that it can predict even if you don't have all necessary data to fill a table row of a fixed schema.
 By ambre, you can just give it your factors ("antecedents"), and it will tell you - based on the data collected - at which probabilities the outcomes ("consequents") will occur.